 - Work in batches.
 Lightly brown the meat in batches.
 Don't crowd the meat.
 Leave a half inch around pieces.
 It doesn't have to be super brown like when making a good French stew but it does need to be brown.
+Set the beef aside.

 - Reduce heat to medium low.
 Move the onions to the outer edges and add a splash of oil.
 Add the whole spices (cloves, cardamom, cinnamon and bay) and cook about 30 seconds.